 Coming to the characters in the story, each one has been given due importance.
 Of course, the female protagonist has the main focus but her interaction with the other characters doesn’t overshadow their part.
-Fixie as a person has been portrayed as a person having her own insecurities and complexes due to her siblings who later develop into a more confident person.
-The situations leading to it are difficult yet the author brings out the humour in them.
+Fixie as a person has been portrayed having her own insecurities and complexes due to her siblings.
+She later develops into a more confident person.
+Though the situations leading to it are difficult yet the author brings out the humour in them.

 It was a cute plot of owing something to someone and then building a story out of it.
 I liked it.
 The romance grows in a very subtle way along with all the other incidents happening with the characters.

 The climax part with difficult siblings was something one could anticipate but somehow I felt, the transition from bad to good was just too quick.
 I say this in comparison to the time Fixie took to bring a change in her personality—there are many instances in the story where Fixie goes through trouble and with coaxing and encouragement from other characters; she finally becomes surer of herself and her wishes.